slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Action expresses priorities."
 -- Gandhi*

+- the day you decide to do it is your lucky day. -- japanese proverb*
 - blessed are the restless.
 - you always throw out your first pancake - primeiro milho é para os pardais
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.